Carnap's problem for intuitionistic propositional logic: Discussion

 \subsection{Carnap's question and the meaning of the connectives}

 However, Carnap's question, as we construe it here, is a model-theoretic question.
 If you will, it is about the \emph{extension} of the meaning of the connectives.
 And then, relative to certain set-theoretic objects taken to be \emph{semantic values} of sentences (the `extensional part' of sentence meanings), there is nothing more to say about those extensions than how they determine the semantic value of a complex sentence from the semantic values of its (immediate) constituents.
-In possible worlds semantics for intuitionistic logic, the values are certain upward closed subsets of some poset, and the connectives must be interpreted as functions on those values.
-And what we find remarkable is that in every nuclear semantics (as well as topological semantics), however the nucleus $j$ selects appropriate semantic values, the consequence relation $\vdash_\IL$ \emph{uniquely fixes}, among all the in principle available options, the functions interpreting the connectives on those values.
+In possible worlds semantics for intuitionistic logic, the values are certain upward closed subsets of some poset, so the connectives must be interpreted as functions on those values.
+And what we find remarkable is that in every nuclear semantics (and similarly for topological semantics), however the nucleus $j$ selects appropriate semantic values, the consequence relation $\vdash_\IL$ \emph{uniquely fixes}, among all the in principle available options, the functions interpreting the connectives on those values.

-Similarly, though less surprisingly, for algebraic semantics.
+Similarly, though much less surprisingly, for algebraic semantics.
 Facing the extensive literature on algebraic semantics for intuitionistic logic, someone might naively ask: Why Heyting algebras?
 Aren't there other possible algebraic interpretations?
-Or, in the classical case: Why Boolean algebras?
-The answer you are most likely to get will be in terms of facts about completeness.
-But such facts don't determine unique classes of algebras. $\IL$ is sound and complete for the class $\H$ of all Heyting algebras, \emph{and} the class of all finite Heyting algebras, \emph{and} the singleton class of the locale corresponding to the Euclidean topology on the real line, to take just a few examples.
-Similarly for $\CL$ and Boolean algebras.
-The answer to the naive question given by Theorem \ref{mainthmalg}, on the other hand, is straightforward: if you want your algebra to be consistent with $\vdash_\IL$ ($\vdash_\CL$), it has to be Heyting (Boolean).
+Theorem \ref{mainthmalg} gives the answer: if you want to work with a class $C$ of algebras --- algebraic interpretations in our sense --- all of whose members are consistent with $\vdash_\IL$, then $C \sub \mathit{HA}$.
+Indeed, $\mathit{HA}$ is the \emph{largest} such class.
+Similarly for $\vdash_\CL$ and $\mathit{BA}$.

+Note that these facts have little to do with completeness.
+To see this, define for each algebraic interpretation $\A$ the semantic consequence relation $\models_\A$ by